-Dudley Boys, Hardy Boys vs. Edge and Christian, Bull Buchanan, Goodfather
+Dudley Boys, Hardy Boys

+Edge and Christian, Bull Buchanan, Goodfather

-Buchanan and Goodfather are the RTC and they're actually tag champions here instead of one of the other three teams.
+Buchanan (a mostly generic power guy who could fly around a bit) and Goodfather (Godfather of course) are the RTC and they're actually Tag Team Champions here instead of one of the other three teams.
 Bubba and Bull start things off but the crowd is kind of dead so far.
 Bubba elbows him down for two and it's off to D-Von.
 A big boot puts D-Von down and it's off to Goodfather for another boot to the head but no cover.
 Off to Christian who pounds away at D-Von but walks into a reverse inverted DDT.
 This match isn't exactly taking off.

 Matt comes in to clean house as everything breaks down.
-The Hardys take off their shirts to reveal camo shirts that match the Dudleys.
-In the melee, the Edge-O-Matic (actually called that here) pins Matt.
-D-Von vs.

-Edge now with the former hitting a swinging neckbreaker for no cover.
+The Hardys take off their shirts to reveal camoflauge shirts to match the Dudleys.
+In the melee, the Edge-O-Matic (a reverse X Factor) pins Matt.
+D-Von vs. Edge now with the former hitting a swinging neckbreaker for no cover.
 D-Von takes down both Canadians with a double clothesline but a Buchanan distraction lets Christian hit the Killswitch for the elimination to make it 4-2.